jayarajmadanu/CustomerChurnPrediction-GenAI-2/README.md

 ## Key Features
-Churn Prediction & Probability: Utilizes a machine learning (ML) model to predict customer churn and estimate the probability of churn for individual clients.
+**Churn Prediction & Probability:** Utilizes a machine learning (ML) model to predict customer churn and estimate the probability of churn for individual clients.

-Analysis and Preventive Steps: Employs a Generative AI (GenAI) model to analyze customer data and recommend strategic actions to mitigate churn risk.
+**Analysis and Preventive Steps:** Employs a Generative AI (GenAI) model to analyze customer data and recommend strategic actions to mitigate churn risk.
 RM Integration: Designed for seamless integration into the workflow of Relationship Managers, providing churn reports and actionable insights for their client portfolios.

-Architecture
+##Architecture

 ![Architecture Diagram](img/archiDiad.PNG)

-* As, get-churn-report API call initiated, RM module will fetch the customers allocated to him/her
+* As get-churn-report API call initiated, RM module will fetch the customers allocated to him/her
 * For each customer, RM module will fetch customer details, CRM Data, Frontend communications(Emails, Chats, MOMs) and provide it to ML model for churn prediction
 * The prediction results along with probability and customer data(details, CRM Data, Frontend communications) will be given as inputs to LLM to provide Customer Analysis and steps to recommend best actions to prevent churn
 * LLM is being used to process Frontend communications, LLM model will provide sentiment analysis and text summarization for further processing